CiscoDevNet/netprog_basics/README.md

     * [Ansible Part 1: What you need to Get Started](netdevops/ansible_part_1/README.md)
     * [Ansible Part 2: Using Ansible for Network Configuration](netdevops/ansible_part_2/README.md)
     * [Ansible Part 3: Your Network As Code](netdevops/ansible_part_3/README.md)

+ Adding a test marker for the Jenkins build